blackbaud/skyux-docs/content/learn/localization/index.md

 ## Specify a locale

 To set the locale in {{ stache.config.product_name_short }}, an additional JavaScript file must be included in the page.
-For example, on the [Start a project](../getting-started/start-a-project) page, the `<script>` section would look include an additional entry
+For example, on the [Start a project](../getting-started/start-a-project) page, the `<script>` section would include an additional entry for localization.

 <pre><code class="language-markup">{{ include "includes/sky-bundle-js.html" escape=true }}
 &lt;script src="{{ stache.config.cdn }}{{ stache.config.latest_sky_release }}/js/locales/sky-locale-en-GB.js"&gt;&lt;/script&gt;